arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

                         type: boolean
         '202':
           description: |
-            Is returned if the graph could be created and waitForSync is disabled for the `_graphs` collection and not given in the request.
+            Is returned if the graph can be created and `waitForSync` is disabled for the `_graphs` collection and not given in the request.
             The response body contains the graph configuration that has been stored.
           content: